koraykutanoglu/elk-stack-and-filebeat-charts-yaml/README.md

-# elk-stack-and-filebeat-charts-yaml
+# dited bitnami charts yml files for ELK Stack and Filebeat installation

-Charts Yaml files for ELK Stack installed with helm from Bitnami repo
+The yaml files in this repo are designed to be used when installing bitnami on kubernetes.